logto-io/logto/packages/docs/docs/sdk/Swift/LogtoClient/Classes/LogtoClient.md

 @MainActor public func getAccessToken(for resource: String?) async throws -> String
 ```

-Get access token for the given resrouce.
-If resource is `nil`, return the access token for user endpoint.
+Get an Access Token for the given resrouce.
+If resource is `nil`, return the Access Token for user endpoint.

-If the cached access token has expired, this function will try to use `refreshToken` to fetch a new access token from the OIDC provider.
+If the cached Access Token has expired, this function will try to use `refreshToken` to fetch a new Access Token from the OIDC provider.

-- Parameters:
-   - resource: The resource indicator.
-- Throws: An error if failed to get a valid access token.
+- Throws: An error if failed to get a valid Access Token.
-- Returns: Access token in string.
+- Returns: Access Token in string.

 #### Parameters